Stade 2

 Stade 2 is the fourth studio album by Mr. Oizo.
-The album was released on iTunes only on 11 November 2011 on Ed Banger Records, and was released both as CD and in other music stores on 27 December.
-The Vinyl format was released in 2012.
+The album was first released on iTunes only on 11 November 2011 on Ed Banger Records, and later released both as CD and in other music stores on 27 December.
+The vinyl format was released in 2012.

 This album has received mixed reviews, with Tiny Mix Tapes and Consequence of Sound particularly disliking it.

 The cover art is a stylized imitation of David Hockney's 1972 painting Portrait of an Artist (Pool with Two Figures) by the artist So Me.